Owlish is live: AI customer support, grounded in your knowledge

 If you run a support team — five operators or fifty — I’d love for you to break Owlish.

-- Start the free trial and point it at your real help center.
+- Start free and point it at your real help center.

 - Try to make it hallucinate.
 Tell me where it cracks.